-1) If the grievance is not settled during the Oral Grievance and the grievant wishes to appeal the grievance, they must submit it to the Fire Chief within 7 calendar days after the Deputy Chief's answer.
-The Fire Chief must render a written decision within 7 calendar days after the receipt of the grievance.
+- 1) If the grievance is not settled at the Assistant Chief level and the grievant wishes to appeal the grievance, they must submit it to the Fire Chief within fourteen (14) calendar days after the Assistant Chief's answer.
+The Fire Chief must render a written decision within fourteen (14) calendar days after the receipt of the grievance. - 2) If the grievance is not settled at section 11.1.2 Written Grievance step 1) and the grievant wishes to appeal the grievance, they must submit it to the Township Administrator within seven (7) calendar days after the Fire Chief's answer.
+The Township Administrator must render a written decision within seven (7) calendar days after the receipt of the grievance. - 3) If the grievance is not settled at section 11.1.2 Written Grievance step 2) and the grievant wishes to appeal the grievance, they must notify the Township Administrator within fourteen (14) calendar days.
+Mediation will be attended by designees from both Parties.
+It is understood that the mediation is non-binding and may be eliminated upon mutual agreement of both parties.
+The grievant and/or the grievant's designated Union representative shall be released from duty with pay during the hours of the scheduled mediation, to attend the mediation onduty when scheduled to work during the mediation.

-- 2) If the grievance is not settled at 1) and the grievant wishes to appeal the grievance, they must submit it to the Township Administrator within 7 calendar days after the Fire Chief's answer.
-The Township Administrator must render a written decision within 7 calendar days after the receipt of the grievance. - 3) If the grievance is arbitrable but is not settled at 2) and the grievant wishes to appeal the grievance, they must notify the Township Administrator within 14 calendar days and request grievance mediation services.
-Mediation will be attended by the Fire Chief, Township Administrator, the Grievant, and a Union Representative.
-It is understood that mediation is non-binding and may be eliminated upon mutual agreement of both parties. - 4) If the grievance is not settled at 3) and the grievant wishes to appeal the grievance, they must submit it to the Township Trustees, within 7 calendar days after the Mediation is Complete.
-The Trustees must render a written decision at the second regular Trustees' meeting after the receipt of the grievance. - 5) If the grievance is arbitrable but is not settled at 4) and the grievant wishes to have an arbitrator settle the grievance, they must provide written notification to the Board of Trustees within 14 calendar days after they have rendered their initial resolution.
+- 4) If the grievance is not settled at section 11.1.2 Written Grievance step 3) and the grievant wishes to appeal the grievance, they must advance the grievance to the Township Trustees in writing, within seven (7) calendar days after the Mediation is Complete.
+Neither the grievant nor the Union is required to attend the Trustees' meeting when the Trustees consider the grievance.
+The Trustees must render a written decision at the second regular Trustees' meeting after the receipt of the grievance. - 5) If the grievance is not settled at section 11.1.2 Written Grievance step 4) and the grievant wishes to have an arbitrator settle the grievance, they must provide written notification to the Township Administrator and request arbitration services from the American Arbitration Association within thirty (30) calendar days after the Board of Trustees have rendered their initial resolution.

-Those grievances that cannot be settled except by the Chief may be started at Section 11.1.2 1) by mutual agreement of management and the union.
+Those grievances that cannot be settled except by the Chief may be started at section 11.1.2 Written Grievance step 1) by mutual agreement of management and the union.